dadi/docs/src/api/everyday/new-collection.md

 ---
-title: Configuration API
+title: Creating a Collection of content
 ---

-## Introduction
+## Using the RESTful API

 DADI API allows creating and updating collection and custom endpoints by sending a POST request to the API.